Equality Kansas: Activities

 In February 2007, members of Equality Kansas testified before the Kansas House Committee on Federal and State affairs in opposition to a bill that would have outlawed domestic partnership registries in the state.
 No floor vote on the bill was held in 2007.
 In February 2008, the Kansas House of Representatives voted 66 to 50 to refer the bill to the House Judiciary Committee for more hearings.

 In August 2007, members of the coalition stood with then Kansas Governor Kathleen Sebelius as she signed an executive order banning discrimination in employment based on sexual orientation and gender identity.
 The order applies to the executive branch of state government.

 In March 2009, Members of the Topeka chapter were instrumental in successfully lobbying the Board of the Topeka/Shawnee Co.
 Library to prevent a move by local religious conservatives to restrict access and censor predominantly LGBT sexual education materials.

 Kansas Equality PAC

-In 2006, the coalition formed a political action committee, Equality Kansas PAC, to work toward the election of state and local candidates for office in Kansas who support equality for LGBT Kansans.
+In 2006, the coalition formed a political action committee, Equality Kansas PAC, to work toward the election of state and local candidates for office in Kansas who support equality for LGBTQ Kansans.
 The mission of the PAC is to end discrimination based on sexual orientation and gender identity/expression and to ensure the dignity, safety and legal equality of all Kansans by working to elect fair minded candidates to office, regardless of party affiliation.